kmsmith137/simpulse_docs/docs/_sources/intro.rst.txt

 Introduction and Installation
 =============================

+*Note that the documentation is for the cmake_pybind11 branch of simpulse, not the master branch!*
+The cmake_pybind11 simpulse branch will be merged to master soon.

 simpulse is a C++/python library for simulating FRB's and pulsars.

 It is not designed for speed, but simulates pulses very accurately, keeping track of